snowyu/task-registry.js/README.md

 The hierarchical task registry collects tasks to execute synchronously or asynchronously.

-* It could register a task.
+* It could register/unregister a task.
 * It could define the attributes of the task.
 * It chould set/change the attributes' default value of the task.
 * It chould pass an options object as argument into the task to execute.